adsabs/adsabs-pyingest/README.md

 We are now starting to implement parsers that can be used to ingest directly into Solr (e.g. dubcore/arxiv).
-See the repository ADS_Direct_Import for an example of this application
+See the repository ADS_Direct_Import for an example of this application.

 # Maintainers